PelionIoT/tinycbor/README.md

 # tinycbor

-* This project is a C implementation of Concise Binary Object Representation or [CBOR](https://datatracker.ietf.org/doc/rfc7049/).
+* This project is a C implementation of The Concise Binary Object Representation [CBOR](https://datatracker.ietf.org/doc/rfc7049/).
-* This implementation is a copy of [tinycbor](https://github.com/intel/tinycbor)
+* This implementation is a copy of [tinycbor](https://github.com/intel/tinycbor).
-* This implementation is memory efficient.
+* This implementation is memory-efficient.

 ## Contributing